RunMat

 Every change versioned.
 No git required.

 Every save creates a version automatically.
-Per-file history and full project snapshots are included on all Cloud tiers, starting at $0 with 100 MB on the Hobby tier.
+Per-file history and full project snapshots are included on all App tiers, starting at $0 with 100 MB on the Hobby tier.
 Paid plans add project sharing with your team -- no git setup or merge conflicts.

 Automatic file history